History of Terrace, Utah

 TERRACE

 Terrace (Box Elder) is today a ghost town site located on the old railroad grade.
 The town was founded on April 1, 1869 as a major maintenance and repair center for the Transcontinental Railroad system.
-Not much is left of the town.
-There are depressions and indications of a turntable and roundhouse stalls that once were part of a town with a population of several hundred people.
+There are depressions and indications of a turntable and roundhouse stalls that once were part of a town with a population of several hundred people boasting businesses, a school, library, a Wells Fargo office, a public bath and even a justice of the peace.
 As was the case in other railroad endeavors, many Chinese were employed by the railroad in Terrace.
+With the completion of the Lucin cutoff, the town died as most of the buildings were moved to Carlin, Nevada, leaving only the occasional foundation.
 One-half mile northeast of the Terrace site, the cemetery can be found.
-Terrace Mountain (5,174' -1,577.04m) is nearby.
+Terrace Mountain (5,174' -1,577.04m) lies just to the south.

 Nearby towns include Rosette and Park Valley to the north and Lucin to the southwest.
 Etna and Grouse Creek are found to the northwest.

-See, Jim Aldrich GhostTowns.com; Info. on plaque near site.
+See: Jim Aldrich, GhostTowns.com; Info. on plaque near site; Joe Benson, Scenic Driving, Utah.

 G. William Wiersdorf